-In the app admin under Settings > Advanced, you'll find an input field for 'Navigation selectors'.
-This field allows you to control how the app attaches its mega menus to navigation elements in a store's theme.
-See the screenshot below for an example of where to find this setting:
+In the app embed settings in your theme customizer, you'll find input fields for 'Desktop nav selector' and 'Mobile nav selector'.
+These fields allow you to control how the app attaches its mega menus to navigation elements in a store's theme.

 Automatic by default, with manual override

-Please note that the field for Navigation selectors is blank by default.
+Please note that the fields are blank by default.
 This is because the app is designed to automatically attach mega menus to the store's theme.
 Since each theme uses different markup for the navigation, there's a variety of different selectors that the app attempts to use.
 Leaving the field blank will tell the app to use its own logic to find the proper selectors in the store's theme.

 Some Shopify themes use unique markup for the navigation, and this can prevent the app's automatic attachment from working correctly.
 If this happens, you may need to override the automatic attachment by manually defining some navigation selectors to forcefully tell the app where to attach its mega menus on the store's theme.